dduan/TOMLDecoder/TOMLDecoder.docc/DecodingTOML.md

 for example,
 ``/TOMLDecoder/TOMLDecoder/Strategy/Key/convertFromSnakeCase``
-causes a key `ice_cream` in TOML to map to the property `iceCreame` on your `Decodable` type.
+causes a key `ice_cream` in TOML to map to the property `iceCream` on your `Decodable` type.

 ### Offset date-time strategies

-To change the way a TOML offset date-time is interpereted, set ``/TOMLDecoder/TOMLDecoder/Strategy/offsetDateTime``.
+To change the way a TOML offset date-time is interpreted, set ``/TOMLDecoder/TOMLDecoder/Strategy/offsetDateTime``.

 TODO: elaborate on offset date-time.